neozeed/GW-BASIC-tkchia-devel/README.md

 * The Microsoft Macro Assembler (MASM) version 5.1A (`MASM.EXE`).
 * The Microsoft MAKE and LINK programs that come with MASM (`MAKE.EXE`, `LINK.EXE`).

-Run `make makefile` to assemble the files.
+Run `make Makefile.mas` to assemble the files.
 This currently just builds `GWBASIC.EXE`.
 Note the tools may leave behind partly-built executables or object files.
 If you want to rebuild them without changing the source code, you need